21 Brilliant Facts about Barack Obama

 Obama represented Illinois State from 1997 to 2005 in the Senate.

-Do you have any interesting or fun facts about Barack Obama that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Barack Obama?
+Share them in the comments below!